Betye Saar: Assemblage and installation

 Saar's lifelong habit of scouring flea markets and yard sales deepened her exposure to the many racial stereotypes and demeaning depictions of Blacks to be found among the artifacts of American commercial and consumer culture, such as advertisements, marketing materials, knickknacks, sheet music, and toys.
 Three years later, she produced a series of more than twenty pieces that, in her own words, "exploded the myth" of such imagery, beginning with her seminal portrait of Aunt Jemima.
 In the 1970s, Saar moved on to explore ritual and tribal objects from Africa as well as items from African American folk traditions.
 In boxed assemblages, she combined shamanistic tribal fetishes with images and objects intended to evoke the magical and the mystical.
 When her great-aunt died in 1974, Saar acquired family memorabilia and created a series of more personal and intimate assemblages that incorporated nostalgic mementos of her great-aunt's life.
 She arranged old photographs, letters, lockets, dried flowers, and handkerchiefs in shrine-like boxes to suggest memory, loss, and the passage of time.
 This became a body of work she referred to as her "nostalgic series."

 In 1977, Saar created a piece entitled Spirit Catcher.
 It was inspired by and looks like a traditional craft item used in rituals, but was personally invented by her.
 She claims that although the object is not authentically sourced, it still has magical qualities.
 There is a mirror on the top of the artwork that could be interpreted as an evil eye against racism.
 Saar occasionally utilized organic materials in her work, such as bamboo, skulls, raffia, and rattan, and a few of these materials can be seen in Spirit Catcher.
 This assemblage piece caused many Los Angeles-based artists of color to see the straw and beads as a way to explore an organic and even mysterious sense of Blackness.
-Saar and this particular piece were also the subjects of a short television documentary entitled "Spirit Catcher—The Art of Betye Saar," which aired on television in 1978.
+Saar and this particular piece were also the subjects of a short television documentary entitled Spirit Catcher—The Art of Betye Saar, which aired on television in 1978.

 In the early 1980s, Saar taught in Los Angeles at UCLA and the Otis Art Institute.
 In her own work she approached a larger, room-sized scale, and created site-specific installations.
 These included altar-like shrines exploring the relationship between technology and spirituality, and incorporated her interests in mysticism and Voodoo.
 Through the pairing of computer chips with mystical amulets and charms, these monumental constructions suggested the need for an alliance of both systems of knowledge: the technical and the spiritual.

 Saar continues to live and work in Los Angeles, working primarily in found object sculpture.
 She has been awarded honorary doctorate degrees by California College of Arts and Crafts, California Institute of the Arts, Massachusetts College of Art, Otis College of Art and Design, and San Francisco Art Institute.

-As of 2016, she celebrated her work with a couple parties and a solo show of new work at Roberts and Tilton Gallery.
+As of 2016, she celebrated her work with a couple parties and a solo show of new work at Roberts and Tilton Gallery (now Roberts Projects).